kranzuft/AERRDM-DOCS/mobile_process.rst

 Viewing the Route
 *****************

+The route allows the user to view where a simulated resource is at the present point in the simulation.
 Viewing the route in the current version of the application is optimised for demonstration and simulation purposes, having both a static camera (bird's eye view) mode and a moving camera (tilted view) mode.
-Controls are provided on the screen for demonstration purposes (red controls) and for rotating and positioning the Google Map display.
+Controls are provided on the screen for demonstration purposes as well as for moving and rotating the Google Map display.

 .. figure:: img/mobile_map_manual.png
     :scale: 33%